 Herringbone stitch, as the name suggests, looks like a row of interlaced fish bones.
 This useful stitch is worth knowing for its versatile nature and the easy way it fills space on any piece of embroidery.
-Herringbone stitch is found in some quilting circles as part of ‘crazy quilting’ because it is an effective way to decorate seams.
+Herringbone stitch is found in some quilting circles as part of ‘crazy quilting’ because it is an effective way to decorate the seams in quilts.
+It looks especially nice along the hems and bodices of children’s clothing.
 Follow these easy steps and when you feel confident, try some variations to the basic herringbone stitch.

 Herringbone Stitch – Preparation

-Like most hand stitches, herringbone stitch is easiest when done on an embroidery hoop or frame.
+HOOPS – Like most hand stitches, herringbone stitch is easiest when done on an embroidery hoop or frame.
 These are relatively cheap to purchase in bamboo or plastic and come in assorted sizes.
+If you have a large area or border to stitch, you can still use a smaller hoop and move it along your fabric periodically.
+Smaller frames are easier to handle for beginners.

-I have done my samples on an unbleached calico but you can do this stitch on any open weave fabric such as linen or Aida fabric.
+FABRIC – I have done my samples on an unbleached calico but you can do this stitch on any open weave fabric such as linen or Aida fabric.
+It can also be done on tighter woven fabric such as that used in clothing but you may just need a thimble to push the needle through the fabric repeatedly.
+Herringbone stitch makes a nice border on tops.

-Embroidery needles are best used for thicker threads.
-(Read types of hand sewing needles) If you have trouble threading then use a needle threader.
+NEEDLES – Embroidery or crewel needles are best used for thicker threads.
+(Read types of hand sewing needles).
+These have larger eyes to make threading embroidery floss easier.
+If you have trouble threading then use a needle threader.
 This simple device will eliminate a lot of frustration.

 How to do Herringbone Stitch